vicendominguez/dotfiles-chezmoi/README.md

    - If `~/.shellrc` exists, it is also automatically sourced.

 3. **Cross-Platform Compatibility**:
-   - The template works on both Linux and macOS -working_on_it- systems.
+   - The template works on both Linux and macOS systems.

 ## Repository Structure